apex/up/docs/07-guides.md

 $ up account subscribe
 ```

-Now whenever you upgrade via `up upgrade`, you'll receive the latest version of Up Pro instead of the open-source distribution:
+Once signed-in future you can run `up upgrade` to install the latest version of Up Pro instead of the open-source distribution:

 ```
 $ up upgrade